 A: Depends.
 Are you a good writer?
-Nothing like experience to iron out the kinks, and find out if writing suits you.
+Nothing like experience to iron out the kinks and find out if writing suits you.
 We all have our strengths and limitations.
-Take my clinical approach to marital counseling: you could offer me 3 times my hourly rate in cash, ply me with a spa day, and design a custom waiting area with Labrador pups bouncing off edible chocolate truffle walls, and my response would still be:
+Take my clinical approach to marital counseling: you could offer me 3 times my hourly rate in cash, throw in a spa day, and design a custom waiting area with Labrador pups bouncing off edible chocolate truffle walls, and my response would still be:

 Just because others are doing it doesn’t mean it’s right for you.
 Or me, clearly.
 Awareness is everything.
 However, if you know the definition of ‘copy,’ you’re better off than someone who just opened a new tab to google it (I see you, homegirl!).

-Mental health writing is not only spewing statistics, citing research, or selling self-care—that’s what grad school was for.
+Mental health writing is not just spewing statistics, citing research, or selling self-care—that’s what grad school was for.
 Research-itis is an occupational hazard for many a well-intentioned clinician who blogs.

 Third: Are you active on Facebook and Twitter?
 These platforms are ideal for article-sharing and promotion.
 Blogging on big media sites means ad revenue for them.
 Part of the deal is you help The Man make fat stacks by selling Invega Trinza, Chase Bank and Passages Malibu.
 As a general rule,the bigger your pre-existing audience, the better.